William Randolph: Curles Neck Plantation

 In 1676 a Virginia colonist, Nathaniel Bacon, rebelled unsuccessfully against the colonial government and his estate was forfeited.
 This was Curles Neck Plantation, located near Turkey Island.
 Randolph made an assessment of the property for Governor Berkeley and was allowed to buy it for his estimated price, adding 1230 acre to Randolph's previous land holdings.
 The property eventually became the home of William's 5th son Richard Randolph.

 Tuckahoe and Dungeness

 Around 1700, when Randolph's political career was at its peak, he received land grants to almost 10000 acre of newly opened land near Richmond; a 3256 acre tract at Tuckahoe Creek and a 5142 acre plot at Westham.
 This land became the basis of the Tuckahoe and Dungeness Plantations, which were later founded by two of William Randolph's sons.

 Marriage and children

-Randolph married Mary Isham, around 1676.
+Randolph married Mary Isham (Bermuda Hundred, Henrico County, ca. 1659-Turkey Island, Henrico County, December 29, 1735), in Henrico County around 1676.
 Her father was Henry Isham of Northamptonshire.
-Her mother, Katherine Banks Royall Isham, was one of the wealthiest women in the colonies for their time.
+Her mother, Katherine Banks (first married to Captain Joseph Royall), was one of the wealthiest women in the colonies for their time.
 In Henrico County, Virginia, the Ishams owned a large estate in Bermuda Hundred which was across the river from Randolph's Turkey Island estate.

-William Randolph had nine children who survived into adulthood:
+William Randolph had ten children who survived into adulthood: